Container home conversions are becoming a new trend in the UK, providing a cost-effective way of creating unique and quirky houses.

 Because shipping containers are made of steel, they can easily become too hot or cold depending on the climate, so good insulation is vital.

-Whether you choose to insulate internally or externally, make sure it’s covering all the contours of the metal to prevent condensation from creeping in, and install a vapour barrier to the warm side of the insulation.
+Whether you choose to insulate your shipping container internally or externally, make sure it’s covering all the contours of the metal to prevent condensation from creeping in, and install a vapour barrier to the warm side of the insulation.
 Take a look at our damp and condensation sticks to get started.

 Blanket insulation